 "A MONSTER of a player who should be much more well known."
 Gary Walker, Music Director, WBGO, NJ/NYC

 Born in Kotor, a small Montenegrin coastal town in the former Yugoslavia, the pianist was classically trained as a child, but was also drawn to jazz music he heard on Armed Forces Radio and Voice of America during World War II and the Communist regime that followed.
 After the war, Tito's communists took his home, including the family piano, and imprisoned his father and brother.
 Jazz came to symbolize freedom.
 Finally, in 1951, when he was 14, his family was granted political asylum in the United States, arriving in San Francisco at the height of a flourishing jazz scene.
 The young pianist began listening to local KJAZ radio, hanging out at record shops and later frequenting legendary clubs to hear visiting jazz giants, such as Miles Davis, John Coltrane, Dizzy Gillespie, Bill Evans, and others.
 He also heard and sat in with locally based masters, such as John Handy and Brew Moore with whom he later began his professional career.
 Among the famous clubs he visited was the Black Hawk, where he met Cal Tjader pianist, Vince Guaraldi, who agreed to engage him as his only piano student.
-Mr. Guaraldi later featured Mr. Vuckovich in a two-piano quintet and sent him to substitute as accompanist for vocalists Irene Kral, David Allyn, and Mel Tormé, for whom Mr. Vuckovich became first-call pianist in San Francisco.
+Mr. Guaraldi later featured Mr. Vuckovich in a two-piano quintet, Powder Keg, and sent him to substitute as accompanist for vocalists Irene Kral and David Allyn.
+Soon after when Mel Tormé came to San Francisco, Mr. Vuckovich became his first-call pianist.

-He began a 25-year on and off association with vocalist-lyricist Jon Hendricks, which included performances in Hendricks' long-running musical Evolution of the Blues and two Hendricks recordings.
+He began a 25-year on and off association with vocalist-lyricist Jon Hendricks that included performances in Hendricks' long-running musical Evolution of the Blues, and two Hendricks recordings.
 (The famous scat master later appeared on Mr. Vuckovich's Reunion CD, released in 2004, placing in the top 25 on JazzWeek charts.)
-He toured with Mr. Hendricks throughout North America and Europe, where he also led the house band at Germany's top jazz club, The Domicile, in Munich, playing with such artists as Lucky Thompson, Slide Hampton, Pony Poindexter, Clifford Jordan, and others.
-He worked with European trumpeter Dusko Goykoyich and became a member of his International Quintet, recording a live album with the band at The Domicile.
+He toured with Mr. Hendricks throughout North America and Europe, where he also led the house band at Germany's top jazz club, Domicile in Munich, playing with such artists as Lucky Thompson, Slide Hampton, Pony Poindexter, Clifford Jordan, and others.
+He worked with European trumpeter Dusko Goykoyich and became a member of his International Quintet, recording a live album with the band at the Domicile.
 He also performed with drum master Philly Joe Jones, at the club and later toured Europe with him.
 He met Dexter Gordon and toured with him in Austria and in Copenhagen, appearing at the famous Montmartre jazz club.
-He performed at festivals at Jazz Ost/West Nurnberg, Cologne, Berlin, Vienna, Bologna, Lugano, Pescara, and Ljublijana (Yugoslavia)
+He performed at festivals at Jazz Ost/West in Nurnberg, Cologne, Berlin, Vienna, Bologna, Lugano, Pescara, and Ljublijana (Yugoslavia).

-Mr. Vuckovich worked with Philly Joe again in San Francisco as house pianist for five years at Todd Barkan's Keystone Korner, where he also played with jazz legends Arnett Cobb, Buddy Tate, Charles McPherson, Leon Thomas, Scott Hamilton and Eddie "Cleanhead" Vinson, with whom he appears on a Savant Records CD from a live Keystone recording.
-He has also recorded for Concord Records, Hot House, Inner City Records, and Palo Alto Jazz, and originated his own label Tetrachord Music in 2000, producing six highly successful CDs.
+Mr. Vuckovich worked with Philly Joe again in San Francisco at Todd Barkan's Keystone Korner, where he was a resident pianist for five years.
+He played with jazz legends Arnett Cobb, Buddy Tate, Charles McPherson, Leon Thomas, Scott Hamilton, and Eddie "Cleanhead" Vinson, with whom he appears on a Savant Records CD from a live Keystone recording.
+He has also recorded for Concord Records, Hot House, Inner City Records, and Palo Alto Jazz, and originated his own label Tetrachord Music in 2000, producing seven highly successful CDs.

-Mr. Vuckovich worked for five years on the New York scene where he appeared at all major jazz clubs, including Village Vanguard, Blue Note, Bradley's Zinno, West End, Hanratty's, and others, working with Billy Higgins, Cecil Payne, Al Cohn, Curtis Fuller, Milt Hinton, Mel Lewis, Michael Moore, Tom Harrell, and Charles McPherson; the latter two have appeared on Mr. Vuckovich's CDs.
-His two shows in the PBS Club Date jazz series, both with Tom Harrell in 1982 and 1991, received a New York Times critique as being "well worth tuning in for."
+Mr. Vuckovich worked for five years on the New York scene where he appeared at all major jazz clubs, including Village Vanguard, Blue Note, Bradley's Zinno, West End, Hanratty's, and others, working with Billy Higgins, Cecil Payne, Al Cohn, Curtis Fuller, Milt Hinton, Mel Lewis, Red Mitchell, Michael Moore, Tom Harrell, and Charles McPherson; the latter two have appeared on Mr. Vuckovich's CDs.
+While in New York he led his own groups that included Mel Lewis, Tom Harrell, Victor Lewis, Joshua Breakstone, Walter Booker, Dennis Irwin, and Harvie S. His two shows in the PBS Club Date jazz series, both with Tom Harrell in 1982 and 1991, received a New York Times critique as being "well worth tuning in for."
 The series is archived in the U.S. Library of Congress.

-Larry was acknowledged as a "Jazz Legend" for the Fillmore Jazz Heritage Center in San Francisco.
+Larry was named a "Jazz Legend" at the Fillmore Jazz Heritage Center in San Francisco.
 Larry was honored along with Eddy and Vernon Alley, Willie Bobo, Vince Guaraldi, Paul Desmond, Bop City's Jimbo Edwards, John Handy, Noel Jewkes, Frank Jackson, Jon Hendricks, Bobby Hutcherson, Pat Nacey, Cal Tjader, Allen Smith, and others who contributed to the greatness of the San Francisco jazz scene.
 Larry Vuckovich Day, December 8th was proclaimed in San Francisco on his birthday.

 These two acclaimed CDs, which gained high airplay and excellent press, showcase Mr. Vuckovich in his basic performance format: piano, bass, drums and Latin percussion.
 Within this beyond category musical presentation, Mr. Vuckovich's pianistic expression comes to its fullest realization – something that also comes to life in Mr. Vuckovich's solo piano perfomances.